Herb Garden Design is a huge topic - there are so many different ways to grow herbs.

 Use good quality garden soil and you'll need to add some extra nutrients every year as they will leech out.

 Miraclegro is a well respected name.
 Use this a couple of times a year on all your herbs.
-You'll be rewarded with lush growth, but it's essential for herb grown in containers.
+You'll be rewarded with lush growth, but I consider it an essential for herbs grown in containers.

 Another lovely herb garden design using an old set of display shelves.
 You could use a small step ladder instead, putting pots on the steps.